 Since I do not read Polish or Russian, I found the earliest stories of the Przemysl vision in English-language newspapers from 1917, as well as Murphy’s Popular Mechanics article, also from 1917.
 I cannot find anything from 1915 in my limited selection of British newspapers.
 Does anyone have a contemporary description of the Virgin Mary visions and whether they were believed to be a pious fraud as early as 1915?
 After all, Murphy’s article offers a theory, not declassified intelligence.

-I’ve written before about the tangle of legend and ostension hedging “The Angels of Mons,” but it runs in my mind that there were suggestions just after the reports that the Germans were using slides in the sky (Black Stereops?) to demoralize the Allied troops.
+I’ve written before about the tangle of legend and ostension hedging “The Angels of Mons,” but it runs in my mind that there were suggestions just after the reports that the Germans were using slides in the sky (Black Stereops? [joke, not name of actual programme!]) to demoralize the Allied troops.
 Any sources for this or was it just something beamed into my head by the men with the hologram machines?

 I’ll be watching for your message. chriswoodyard8 AT gmail.com